Releases

 • Your character makes different noises when hit

-• Whale's waterspouts make new gushing noises
+• Whales' waterspouts make different gushing noises

 • The Stopwatch's noise is slightly different